Alzheimer Disease Medication

 Class Summary

 Cholinesterase inhibitors (ChEIs) are used to palliate cholinergic deficiency.
-All 4 currently approved ChEIs (ie, tacrine, donepezil, rivastigmine, galantamine) inhibit acetylcholinesterase (AChE) at the synapse (specific cholinesterase).
-Tacrine was the first agent that was approved for AD, but because of its potential to cause hepatotoxicity, it is now rarely used.
+All 4 currently approved ChEIs (ie, donepezil, rivastigmine, galantamine) inhibit acetylcholinesterase (AChE) at the synapse (specific cholinesterase).

-Tacrine and rivastigmine also inhibit butyrylcholinesterase (BuChE).
-Although BuChE levels may be increased in AD, it is not clear that rivastigmine and tacrine have greater clinical efficacy than donepezil and galantamine.
+Rivastigmine also inhibits butyrylcholinesterase (BuChE).
+Although BuChE levels may be increased in AD, it is not clear that rivastigmine has greater clinical efficacy than donepezil and galantamine.

 Galantamine has a different second mechanism of action; it is also a presynaptic nicotinic modulator.
 No data exist to indicate that this second mechanism is of clinical importance.